MicrosoftEdge/WebView2Feedback/specs/PeriodicBackgoundSyncAndBackgroundSync.md

 /// registration management APIs. interface ICoreWebView2ServiceWorkerSyncRegistrationManager : IUnknown {
   /// Add an event handler for the `BackgroundSyncRegistered` event.
   ///
+  /// This event is raised when a web application registers a background sync task
+  /// using the `navigator.serviceWorker.sync.register('tag')`
+  /// method.
+Please see the [Requesting a Background Sync](https://developer.mozilla.org/docs/Web/API/Background_Synchronization_API#requesting_a_background_sync)
+  /// for more information.
+  ///
   /// \snippet ScenarioSyncRegistrationManager.cpp BackgroundSyncRegistered
   ///